Adith-Mesah/C-CPP-Builder/README.md

   note: you don't have to pass the extension of the file when using this build script
   example: build main

-  note: the default directory of the compiled c/c++ file is in ..\bin directory you can specify it manualy
+  note: the default directory of the compiled c/c++ file is in ..\bin, directory you can specify it manualy
   example: build main
   the main.exe file will compiled to the ..\bin directory.